 A good Sunday paper will entertain you and even create a need to repeat that purchase and get next Sunday's paper too, while a secret date in the school yard will just get you to run to the yard.

 These communications are very different and their styles of writing are very different also.
 If content writing can be anything from creative and free-flowing, to informative and technical, copywriting is to the point, since it’s designed to convey important information and motivate the audience to take action.

-While they’re definitely not the same, content writing and copywriting complement each other.
+That's pretty much in terms of Copywriting vs. Content Writing.
+My conclusion: While they’re definitely not the same, content writing and copywriting complement each other.
 In an ideal world, you connect with your audience by delivering high quality content, and then you guide them towards a certain action with persuasive texts and enticing copy.

 They’re hardly the same but you can see how well they work together if done right.